Kaweees/ansible/README.md

 <!-- https://choosealicense.com/ -->
 ## License

-My ansible scripts are distributed under the terms of the GNU General Public License v3.0, because I belive that the democratization and decentralization of free and open source leads to projects that are mutully and equally beneficial to collaborators and users alike.
+My ansible scripts are distributed under the terms of the GNU General Public License v3.0, as I firmly believe that collaborating on free and open-source software fosters innovations that mutually and equitably beneficial to both collaborators and users alike.
 See [LICENSE](LICENSE) for details and more information.

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->